souzaramon/aboutme.md/README.md

 ## About me

-5+ years of experience in the web applications development using javascript, constantly studying the technologies I work with or find interesting, currently learning Rust and WebAssembly.
+5+ years of experience in the web applications development using javascript, constantly studying the technologies I work with or find interesting, currently learning DevOps technologies.

 ## Skills